 “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.”
 Mark 10:14

 Bible: Teachers introduce students to the pattern of creation, fall, redemption, and restoration within the Bible and our world.
 They study Bible stories rich in characters and events that show God’s glory and goodness.
 Students also learn Red Star Scripture passages and recite them from memory.

 History: Teachers introduce students to Texas symbols, Spanish and French explorers, Spanish missions, and Texas Independence.
 Our studies culminate with a Texas Independence Day performance and celebration in the spring.

 Reading: Students learn to read through daily phonics lessons and practice using leveled books.
 Teachers incorporate reading aloud and shared reading to model and teach excellent reading and comprehension skills.
 They also integrate classic literature during small and large group instruction and introduce students to many genres, including fiction, fairy tales, myths, non-fiction, and poetry.

 Language/Writing: Students continue to practice handwriting and spelling.
 They are introduced to grammar concepts, beginning sentence structure, and the writing process.

 Science: Students participate in hands-on experiments to study the properties of water, the water cycle, plants, animals, and sound.

-Spanish: Students learn practical and developmentally-appropriate Spanish.
-They listen to books and Bible stories in Spanish.
-Students memorize Bible verses and study Spanish-speaking countries and their cultures.
+Spanish: Students learn practical and developmentally appropriate Spanish.
+They listen to books and Bible stories in Spanish, memorize Bible verses, and study Spanish-speaking countries and their cultures.

-Art: Students study various artists and different cultures, as well as the elements of art and principles of design, while exploring different types of media and techniques to create their artwork.
-They focus on Native American civilization, plants, and animals.
+Art: Students study various artists, different cultures, as well as the elements of art and principles of design while exploring different types of media and techniques to create their artwork.
+They focus on the Native American civilization, plants, and animals.